-Department of Psychology, University of Cambridge is delighted to offer BBSRC iCASE PhD Studentship (Fixed Term) starting in October 2019.
+The University of Cambridge is delighted to offer the BBSRC iCASE PhD Studentship for students (Fixed Term) starting in October 2019.
 This studentship is available for UK and EEA students who meet the UK residency requirements.

 The University of Cambridge is one of the world’s oldest universities and leading academic centres.
 It is made up of over 150 departments, faculties, schools and other institutions.

 User Review( votes)

 Cambridge also has 31 colleges which are independent institutions, each with its own property and income.
 The Colleges appoint their own staff on their own terms and conditions and are responsible for selecting students, in accordance with University regulations.
 The teaching of students is shared between the Colleges and University departments.
 Degrees are awarded by the University.

 - Applications Deadline: Closed

 - Course Level: Studentship is available to the PhD programme.

 - Study Subject: Studentship is awarded in collaboration with Shionogi in the area of interoception and impulsive/compulsive disorders starting in October 2019 at the Department of Psychology, University of Cambridge.